Grant Funding for Programs That Address Social Determinants of Health

 - Health conversion foundations, which are formed from the conversion of a nonprofit hospital to a for-profit corporation, can also be important sources of SDOH funding for rural communities.

-- Community foundations, which are public organizations who provide funds to specific geographic communities, are major supporters of rural SDOH investments.
+- Community foundations, which are public organizations that provide funds to specific geographic communities, are major supporters of rural SDOH investments.

 - National and regional foundations, such as the Robert Wood Johnson Foundation, the Helmsley Charitable Trust, the Kate B. Reynolds Charitable Trust, and the Ford Family Foundation, have a special interest in rural SDOH.